PhoenixRemind/final-project/README.md

 As a User I want the ability to add information to the support case so the fix agent is aware of any changes

-As a User I want the ability to request contact from the fix agent to clarify the issues on my case
+As a User I want the ability to request contact from the fix agent to speak with them as soon as possible

 As a Fix Agent I want the ability to search for customer cases

-As a Fix Agent I want the ability to create a case for a customer

 As a Fix Agent I want to view/update my customers existing cases